joncarter1/effective-ml-practical/3_ray/README.md

 ```bash
 python train_model.py --multirun hydra/launcher=ray accelerator=tpu
 ```
-will run the script on a TPU device using a **single** chip (out of a possible four).
+will run the script on a single TPU chip.
+The cluster used in this practical consists of multiple TPU nodes, which each have four TPUv4 chips.
+However, this script will just use the first available chip on a single node.

 ### c.
 Training with PyTorch Lightning
+To train on multiple chips, a distributed training strategy is required.
+A common options is distributed data parallel (DDP) training, where each accelerator (e.g. TPU chip) gets a different slice of the training batch, computes its own gradients, then the gradients are synced between devices.

-To make use of all four chips on a TPU node, we will use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), a wrapper around PyTorch which helps to abstract away lots of the boilerplate involved in ML research.
-Lightning takes care of tasks such as making sure that data and models are distributed to the correct accelerators, which becomes particularly fiddly in a distributed setting.
+We will use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) to perform DDP training.
+Lightning is a wrapper around PyTorch which helps to abstract away lots of the boilerplate involved in ML research.
+Lightning takes care of tasks such as making sure that data and models are distributed to the correct accelerators, which becomes particularly fiddly in a distributed training setting where we often have multiple Python processes running over the same piece of code.

 ```
 python train_lightning.py --multirun hydra/launcher=ray accelerator=tpu
 ```
-will train the model across the four TPU chips on a single node, with Lightning handling inter-device communication for you.
+will train the model across the four TPU chips on a single node, with Lightning handling the set-up of inter-device communication e.g. gradient synchronisation for you.

-You can train a model with approx. 50m parameters with:
+You can train a model with approx. 50m parameters by running:
 ```
 python train_lightning.py --multirun hydra/launcher=ray accelerator=tpu model=mlp model.hidden_dims='[4096,4096,4096,4096]' train.refresh_rate=1
 ```

 ### d.
 Parallel jobs
-If capacity allows, the following command will run your multi-run jobs in parallel across TPU nodes:
+Where capacity allows, the following multi-run command, sweeping over models and learning rates, will be executed in parallel across TPU nodes:
 ```bash
 python train_lightning.py --multirun hydra/launcher=ray accelerator=tpu model=mlp,cnn optimizer.lr=1e-5,1e-4,1e-3
 ```